wootfish/eli.sohl.com/_posts/2020-06-05-dht-size-estimation.md

 # Detecting Sybil Attacks

-It also turns out that once we have a network size estimate, we also get Sybil attack detection for free.[^diagnosis-vs-cure]
+It turns out that once we have a network size estimate, we also get Sybil attack detection for free.[^diagnosis-vs-cure]

 [^diagnosis-vs-cure]: Sybil attacks are notoriously hard to defend against.
 Note that this does not necessarily mean they are hard to detect; the difference between detection and defense is something like that between diagnosis and cure.
 Perfect defense against Sybil attacks is not possible in a fully ad-hoc setting; however, we can take some steps to limit their impact.
 See footnote[^resilience] for more on this.

-_Real-World Sybil Attacks in BitTorrent Mainline DHT_ ([PDF](https://www.cl.cam.ac.uk/~lw525/publications/security.pdf)) gives a taxonomy sorting Sybil attacks into three categories "horizontal", "vertical", and "hybrid".
+_Real-World Sybil Attacks in BitTorrent Mainline DHT_ ([PDF](https://www.cl.cam.ac.uk/~lw525/publications/security.pdf)) gives a taxonomy sorting Sybil attacks into three categories: "horizontal", "vertical", and "hybrid".
 Horizontal attacks target the entire network; vertical attacks target specific addresses; hybrid attacks are a mix of both methods.

 For a Sybil attack on a specific address to be successful, the attacker needs lookups for that address to yield only attacker-controlled peers.
 This means subverting the routing overlay and/or simply outnumbering honest peers by a massive margin.